acantril/learn-cantrill-io-labs/aws-hybrid-dns/02_LABINSTRUCTIONS/STAGE4 - Outbound Endpoints.md

 Leave the IP assignment as `Use an IP address that is selected automatically`

 Scroll Down and find `IP address #2`
-Click `Availability Zone` dropdown and select `us-east-1a`
+Click `Availability Zone` dropdown and select `us-east-1b`
-Click the Subnet dropdown and pick `sn-private-A`
+Click the Subnet dropdown and pick `sn-private-B`
 Leave the IP assignment as `Use an IP address that is selected automatically`

 Scroll down to the bottom